cometapp/engine/content/article3/main.md

 The Non-Maximum Suppression method is also used at the end of the SSD model to keep the most relevant bounding boxes.
 The Hard Negative Mining (HNM) is then used because negative boxes are still predicted.
 It consists in selecting only a subpart of negative boxes during the training.
 The boxes are ordered by confidence and the top is selected depending on the ratio between the negative and the positive which is at most 1/3.

 [W. Liu and al. (2016)](https://arxiv.org/pdf/1512.02325.pdf) distinguish the SSD300 model (the architecture is detailed on the figure above) and the SSD512 model which is the SSD300 with an extra convolutional layer for prediction to improve performances.
 The best SSDs models are trained with the 2007, 2012 PASCAL VOC datasets and the 2015 COCO dataset with data augmentation.
 They have obtained mAP scores of 83.2% over the 2007 PASCAL VOC test dataset and 82.2% over the 2012 PASCAL VOC test dataset.
-Over developer test dataset of the 2015 COCO challenge, they have had a score of 48.5% for an IoU = 0.5, 30.3% for an IoU = 0.75 and 31.5% for the official mAP metric.
+Over test-dev dataset of the 2015 COCO challenge, they have had a score of 48.5% for an IoU = 0.5, 30.3% for an IoU = 0.75 and 31.5% for the official mAP metric.

 ## YOLO9000 and YOLOv2